puregorill/JSC64/README.md

 If you have a look at main.js and main.html, then it should be no issue to trace the structure of the JS program from there.

+Codebase not extremely, but still a bit messed up and is certainly subject to future changes and restructuring.

 <br />

 *******************